 Plastic containers can release chemicals when frozen just as they can when heated.
 For better food safety, opt for glass.

 The right glass containers are freezer and refrigerator safe, meaning they won’t release any harsh chemicals or break if frozen.
 Some glass storage containers are also leakproof, which offers a tight seal to prevent spills or food from going bad.
+This quality also makes glass a perfect choice for homeowners looking for long-term storage solutions such as canning or pickling.

 If you want a storage container that makes freezer and refrigerator storage easier, choose glass.